davestewart/vuex-pathify/docs/pages/api/property-decorator.md

 They are **single property access equivalents** of their [component helpers](api/component) counterpart.
 For details of single property access see [single-property-access](api/component?id=single-property-access)

 Note that decorators require [`vue-class-component`](https://github.com/vuejs/vue-class-component), but it is not installed by this library by default.
-If you are using class based vue components, you already included [`vue-class-component`](https://github.com/vuejs/vue-class-component) nonetheless.
+If you are using class based vue components, you already included [`vue-class-component`](https://github.com/vuejs/vue-class-component).

 ## Usage